 17. What other support Is available to parents and how can I contact them?

-Contact the SENCo (J Rushton) for leaflets/information about a range different support groups and additional services available to support the parents/carers of children with SEND.
+Contact the Inclusion Manager (J Rushton) for leaflets/information about a range different support groups and additional services available to support the parents/carers of children with SEND.
 Many leaflets are on display in the school reception area and provide links to SEND Services, SENDIASS, the Safeguarding Board and Independent School Services (ISS).

 The LA provides a parent partnership service to support with and guide parents/carers with regards to SEN (SENDIASS):